 Scottish Building Society will be our official title sponsor for The Ayr Classic Scottish Building Society Junior Run.

-THE CLASSIC RUN SERIES - MEDAL AND T-SHIRT
+THE AYR CLASSIC RUN - MEDAL AND T-SHIRT

 We are delighted to reveal our official finishers medal & t-shirt.

 All participants who finish our 5 mile event will receive a unique racecourse inspired medal and t-shirt.

 Can you spot the horseshoe & runner hidden within our medal?

 TRAYNOR’S THOUGHTS: WHAT GEAR DO YOU ACTUALLY NEED?

 My last week has consisted of two 5km road races at almost opposite ends of Europe.
 First up was the Armagh 5km in Northern Ireland, a relatively small event in total numbers, but huge in depth: a total of 113 runners ran inside 15 minutes… I am pretty sure they said this was a world record for most runners under the 15minute barrier in a single race.
 There was nothing fancy about Armagh, just a committed race committee that put in a lot of work to assemble a top International field.
 The proof of the success was in the results here.

 A short stop off back in Glasgow to change kit and I was off to my next race, the inaugural Herculis 5km in Monaco, France.
 As you can imagine this event was a bit fancier.
 Held on the famous Monaco grand prix circuit, the aim of the event was to break the men’s and women’s world records for the distance, which was achieved.
 I ended up in 5thwith a time of 14.08, so a bit off the pace of winner Julian Wanders who ran 13.29, however as my training is targeted towards the longer distances, I haven’t stressed over it.
 I’ll now move on and target the World Cross Country trials in the slightly less glamorous town of Loughborough in a few week’s time.